A voter in Egypt’s 2012 presidential election shows her inked finger, proof that she voted. Photo credit: VOA/Yuli Weeks (public domain)

 April 8, 2008

-Third, long-overdue local elections are supposed to take place this year, but additional delays are possible.
-Egypt has not had elected local governments since 2011.
+Additionally long-overdue local elections are supposed to take place this year, but delays are possible.
+Egypt has not had elected local governments since 2011, and no date has been set.

 In 2011, the 30-year autocratic regime of Hosni Mubarak (who died in February 2020) collapsed following a spontaneous citizen uprising.
 The scholar H.A.
 Hellyer posits: “The 2011 uprising was spontaneous—one that happened as the result of many years of neglect and the failing of the Egyptian state to give a sense of dignity to scores of Egyptians.”
 The leaders of the protests were young, largely secular, and liberal, and in those heady days, optimism reigned.
 However, reality quickly set in as the Islamist Muslim Brotherhood seized the opportunity.